abdibehzad96/abdibehzad96.github.io/README.md

 ## Honours and Awards
-- Ranked 2nd in the M.Sc. university entry exam among all participants in Iran.
+- Ranked 2nd nationwide in the M.Sc. university entry exam among all of the participants in Iran.
-- Ranked 10th in the B.Sc. university entry exam among the regional participants and ranked 512th among 400,000 participants in Iran.
+- Top 0.2% nationwide- Ranked 512th in B.Sc. university entrance exam over 230,000 applicants.
 - Vice President of the Sharif University Student Union.

 ## Publications